WP Engine Smart Search

 Query Operators

 WP Engine Smart Search treats spaces as an OR operator by default, whereas the default WordPress search treats spaces as an AND operator.
-With WP Engine Smart Search, you can explicitly specify the AND, OR and NOT keywords within your search query and you can combine them too.
-This provides enhanced specificity for your querying needs.
+With WP Engine Smart Search, explicitly specify the AND, OR and NOT keywords within the search query (these can combined too).
+This provides enhanced specificity for querying needs.

 Here is an example of querying using different search operators: